nikimanoledaki/calculator-microservice/Readme.md

  go get github.com/onsi/gomega/...
 ```

-The tests are located in the `Test` folder and can be run with the following command.
+The tests can be run with the following command.

 ```
-ginkgo -r test
+ginkgo -r
+ginkgo -r -cover // Add the -cover flag to run the tests with Go's code coverage tool.
 ```

+Lastly, `GoMock` was used to generate a mock server interface to mock the gRPC calls for the client tests.

 #### Feature tests